seqan/seqan/manual/source/Tutorial/Iterators.rst

      Application

    Objective
-     Use the code from above and change the :dox:`ContainerIteratorTags#Standard Standard` to a :dox:`ContainerIteratorTags#Rooted Rooted` iterator.
+     Use the code from above and change the :dox:`ContainerIteratorTags#Standard` to a :dox:`ContainerIteratorTags#Rooted` iterator.
      Try to shorten the code wherever possible.

    Solution